microsoft/playwright/docs/src/test-api/class-test.md

 });
 ```

-Without a title, this method declares an **anonymous** group of tests.
+**Anonymous group**

+You can also declare a test group without a title.
 This is convenient to give a group of tests a common option with [`method: Test.use`].

 ```js
 test.describe(() => {